Washington DC Stock Photography - Robert Taft Memorial & James Garfield Monument

 • Including photographs of the bronze statue of senator Taft dwarfed by the Carillon (white bell tower) and bronze statue of President Garfield.

-• Please take a look at my photograph gallery below.
+• Please take a look at Liberty Photo Art's photograph gallery below.

 Washington DC Stock Photography

-Washington DC stock photography is now available to view and up for sale on my Adobe Stock image portfolio
+Washington DC stock photography is now available to view and up for sale on Liberty Photo Art's Adobe Stock image portfolio

-• If you would like to see my photographs at hi-resolution and or/are interested in purchasing a photograph/s please visit my photography portfolio on Adobe Stock by clicking on the link provided: Liberty Photo Art Adobe Stock Portfolio
+• If you would like to see more photographs at hi-resolution and or/are interested in purchasing a photograph/s please visit Liberty Photo Art's photography portfolio on Adobe Stock by clicking on the link provided: Liberty Photo Art Adobe Stock Portfolio

-Washington DC stock photography is now available to view on my Adobe Stock image portfolio :
+Washington DC stock photography is now available to view on Liberty Photo Art's Adobe Stock image portfolio :

 Fotolia